camilstaps/SODA-POP-source/README.md

 two messages, use either side of the paddle to send one.
 Use the RIT switch to cancel.

+When a message is being transmitted, you can still use the RIT switch to cancel it.
+You can also enter beacon mode by pressing the keyer switch.
+In beacon mode, the message is repeated continuously with an adjustable delay in between (see `BEACON_INTERVAL` under [Settings](#settings)).
+During transmission, the keys are only checked *between* the transmitted characters, so you'll have to hold the buttons longer than normally.

 To update the memory, hold the keyer switch for 5s.
 The display will say `Entr.`.
 Enter the message using the paddle.
 This is not possible with a straight key.
 The display will flash once after a character space is detected,